fiction and poetry

 CBC studio, Vancouver, North by Northwest (photo credit: Sheryl MacCay)

-Recent and forthcoming short stories
+Recent short stories

 “The Formula” in Plenitude (2024).
-“The Formula” has been selected for Best Canadian Stories (Biblioasis, Fall 2025).
+“The Formula” has been selected for Best Canadian Stories 2026 (Biblioasis,).
 Read it here.

 “Izzy” in Montreal journal Yolk (2025).
 You can read it online here.
+“Izzy” has been selected for Best Canadian Stories 2027.

 “Propane, Propane” in Isele (2023).
 This story won Isele’s 2024 fiction prize and you can read it here.